danielvijge/SqueezeCloud/README.md

-# A SoundCloud plugin for Logitech SqueezeBox media server #
+# A SoundCloud plugin for Lyrion music server #

-This is a Logitech Media Server (LMS) (a.k.a Squeezebox server) plugin to play tracks from SoundCloud.
-To install, use the settings page of Logitech Media server.
+This is a Lyrion Music Server (LMS) (a.k.a Squeezebox server) plugin to play tracks from SoundCloud.
+To install, use the settings page of Lyrion Media Server.
-Go to the _Plugins_ tab, scroll down to _Third party source_ and select _SqueezeCloud_.
+Go to the _Plugins_ tab, scroll down to _Third party source_ and select SoundCloud.
 Press the _Apply_ button and restart LMS.

-After installation, configure it via _Settings_ > _Advanced_ > _SqueezeCloud_
+After installation, configure it via _Settings_ > _Advanced_ > _SoundCloud__

 The plugin is included as a default third party resource.
-It is distributed via my [personal repository](https://server.vijge.net/squeezebox/) This third party repository is synced with the repository XML files on GitHub.
+It is retrieved from this GitHub repository.
 It is also possible to directly include the repository XML from GitHub.
 For the release version, include

     https://danielvijge.github.io/SqueezeCloud/public.xml